BeauPrime/BeauPools/README.md

     private void Start()
     {
-  		// Initialize must be called before the pool is used
+  		// Initialize can be called before the pool is used, but is not required
 		myPool.Initialize();
 	}